ESTRIOL

-ESTRIOL belongs to a group of medicines called hormone replacement therapy used to relieve menopausal symptoms in the vagina, such as vaginal atrophy (vaginal dryness or irritation).
+ESTRIOL is used to relieve menopausal symptoms such as vaginal atrophy (vaginal dryness or irritation).
 It is used before/after vaginal surgery to help wound healing.
 Vaginal atrophy occurs due to a drop in the levels of oestrogen that naturally happens after menopause.

-ESTRIOL contains ‘estriol’, which works by replacing the oestrogen that is normally produced by the ovaries, thereby helping provide relief from discomfort, dryness or irritation in the vagina.
+ESTRIOL contains ‘estriol’, which works by replacing the oestrogen that is normally produced by the ovaries.
+Thus it provides relief from discomfort, dryness or irritation in the vagina.

 In some cases, you may experience side effects such as itching, irritation of the skin around the vagina, swollen, tender, or painful breasts, headache, and nausea.
 Most of these side effects do not require medical attention and will resolve gradually over time.
 However, you are advised to talk to your doctor if the side effects persist or worsen.